artela-network/artela-docs/docs/develop/aspect-tools/aspect-docs/index.md

 }
 ```

-### 2.3.2 Schedule An AdHoc Transaction
+#### Schedule an AdHoc Transaction

-Similar to scheduling a periodic transaction, the method for scheduling an ad-hoc transaction is as follows:
+Scheduling an ad-hoc transaction is similar to scheduling a periodic one:

 ```tsx
 // build scheduleTx just as it is in periordic scheduler